-This guest post is from my friend and mentor Michele Weiner-Davis.
+This guest post is from my colleague Michele Weiner-Davis.

 Several weeks ago, I told my husband about my plan to shop for food and supplies in case the Coronavirus reached pandemic proportions.